aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/035_gitrepo/010-create-repo.md

 While we can access the Gitea server to view the repositories, during the workshop we will primarily interact with our local filesystem and use `git push` commands.

-We can find our Gitea URL by executing:
+To find our Gitea URL, we can execute:

 :::code{showCopyAction=true showLineNumbers=false language=bash highlightLines='0'}
 gitea_credentials